 Also, scratch the surface area to see what is underneath.
-The item is likely a solid brass piece if you see a shiny yellow under the metal.
+If you see a shiny yellow under the metal, the item is likely a solid brass piece.
 On the other hand, if you see a silver scratch, your piece is likely metal, such as zinc.

 The magnet and the visual test are the most noninvasive of all three tests.
 We would only do the scratch test if it were an object or something you did not worry about if it got damaged.

 There are some differences between solid brass and brass plated.
 Here are some of the significant differences and answers to each material.